simply24365/maggis/packages/cesium-wind-layer/readme.md

   }
 };

-// Create wind layer with options const windLayer = new WindLayer(viewer, windData, {
+// Create flow layer with options const FlowLayer = new FlowLayer(viewer, flowData, {
   particlesTextureSize: 100,            // Size of the particle texture.
 Determines the maximum number of particles (size squared).
   particleHeight: 1000,                 // Height of particles above ground
   lineWidth: { min: 1, max: 2 },        // Width of particle trails